Chakras are more than just a spiritual buzz word.

 Why is it recommended to do yoga for chakra health?

-Yoga for chakra health is a form of yoga that focuses on using poses, breathing and mental techniques to align the seven chakras within the body and achieve balance.
+Yoga for chakra health uses yoga postures, breathing and mental techniques to align the seven chakras.

 If yoga is not your thing, you don’t have to try yoga for chakra balancing.
 Some of these techniques are considered just as effective: